rickstaa/todoist-global-shortcuts-WIN10/README.md

 - https://jcutrer.com/howto/windows/find-aumid

-When the AppUserModelID is found it can be used in to create an "AutoHotKey" file.
+When the AppUserModelID is found, it can be used in to create an "AutoHotKey" file.
 This workaround just automates this process.

 ### What is the VBS workaround?
 This workaround is the first workaround I created it can be used by people that don't like using AutoHotKey.
 See the README.txt in the TODOIST_VBS folder for instructions.